srivastavaharsh9888/chatapp/README.md

-AFTER NEW UPDATE-:
+AFTER NEW UPDATE-:<br/>
-In frontend the helper folder act as a .env file.
+In frontend the helper folder act as a .env file.<br/>
-In backend putting the configuration setting from enviornment using os.environ.
+In backend putting the configuration setting from enviornment using os.environ.<br/>

-New Functionalities added-:
+New Functionalities added-:<br/>
-Video Chat One to One.
+Video Chat One to One.<br/>
-Messaging One to One.
+Messaging One to One.<br/>

 The application is live on-:<br/>
 https://chatrealworld.herokuapp.com